georgealexakis/factory_robot/README.md

 ``` $ roslaunch turtlebot_rviz_launchers view_navigation.launch ``` (run on workstation for visualization only, not obligatory)

-When mapping process finish, run to save the map files in /tmp folder with file name “my_map” in project folder:
+When mapping process finishes, run to save the map files in /tmp folder with file name “my_map” in the project folder:

 ``` $ rosrun map_server map_saver –f /tmp/my_map ```